'What Took A Lifetime To Accumulate ... Was Incinerated In Minutes'

 "What took a lifetime to accumulate and appreciate was incinerated in minutes," Collins said.
 "And we have nothing but a tiny, tiny pile of ash remaining."

 With nearly 10,000 residences consumed by the Camp Fire, her story is far from rare.
-Some 52,000 people had to evacuate their homes because of the wildfire; now, many of them staying in makeshift shelters scattered across the region — hundreds of whom have settled in a tent city set up in a Walmart parking lot in nearby Chico.
+Some 52,000 people had to evacuate their homes because of the wildfire.
+Many of them are staying in makeshift shelters scattered across the region, and hundreds of them have settled in a tent city set up in a Walmart parking lot in nearby Chico.

-But they may not be able to stay there long.
+They may not be able to stay there for long.
 Local media report that word has rippled through the camp that evacuees will need to leave the lot by Sunday.

 "How can we continue to sustain this?"
 Luigi Balsamo, identified as one of the volunteer organizers coordinating resources at the Walmart, told Risa Johnson of the Chico Enterprise-Record.
 "We're going on six or seven days of being out here."